noeldmb/ecommerce/README.md

 - PriceI => Interface declaring the contract that will be implemented by the service/s.

-- PriceImpl => Service implementing the contract defined by the interface "PriceI", and the logic needed to know the right price for a product in specific time of day and Brand.
+- PriceImpl => Service implementing the contract defined by the interface "PriceI", and the logic needed to know the right price for a product at a specific time of day and brand.

 - PriceEntity => A POJOs class representing data that can be persisted in the database.
-In this case information about PRICE depending of fee in the moment the it is requested or needed to known the right price.
+In this case information about PRICE depends on the fee when it is requested or needed to know the right price.

 - PriceDto => A POJO class that will contain the structure and date that will be returned like respond by the "getFee()" Endpoint.